Can A PDI Advertise

 Can I advertise for pupils?

-You must not advertise yourself as an instructor.
-Any advertising your training establishment does must not make it seem like you’re a fully qualified instructor.
+When you advertise for pupils the DVSA states that you must not make it seem like you're a fully qualified driving instructor.

-Likewise, the stipulation that ‘any advertising your training establishment does’ allows for advertising to be made on your behalf.
-But again, your status as a trainee should be clear, so that any pupils are fully informed.
+Likewise, they state that your training establishment must follow the same rules when they advertise on your behalf.
+Your status as a trainee should be clear, so that any pupils are fully informed.

 Find out more about how to become a driving instructor here.